razbary/Stretch-CS2/README.md

 - Save Changes:
    - Click Apply to confirm your settings.

 Set Counter Strike to fullscreen-windowed if you want to alt-tab even faster.
+Because you can now.

 # Installing AHK
 - Go to the official AutoHotkey website: https://www.autohotkey.com/.